elastic/kibana/x-pack/test_utils/README.md

 # Testbed utils

 The Testbed is a small library to help testing React components.
-It is most usefull when testing application "sections" (or pages) in **integration** than when unit testing single components in isolation.
+It is most useful when testing application "sections" (or pages) in **integration** than when unit testing single components in isolation.

 ## Motivation

-We dediced (the Elasticsearch UI team) to build this small abstraction to help with our "client integration" testing.
+The Elasticsearch UI team built this to support client-side integration testing.
 When testing complete "pages"  we get to test our application in a way that is closer to how a user would interact with it in a browser.
 It also gives us more confidence in our tests and avoids testing implementation details.

 We test everything up to the HTTP Requests made from the client to the Node.js API server.
-Those requets need to be mocked.
+Those requests need to be mocked.
 This means that with a good
-**API integration test** coverage of those  endpoints, we can reduce the functional tests to a minium.
+**API integration test** coverage of those  endpoints, we can reduce the functional tests to a minimum.

 With this in mind, we needed a way to easily mount a component on a React Router `<Route>` (this component could possibily have _child_ routes and need access to the browser URL parameters and query params).
 In order to solve that, the Testbed wraps the component around a `MemoryRouter`.